|Pack Size||2.196 m²|

 Vinyl is one of the most durable choices of flooring, lasting for many years looking good as new even with the strains of everyday life.
 It is also scratch, stain and waterproof, ideal for rooms such as the kitchen and bathroom where exposure to these elements is high.
 Its slip proof surface is also beneficial if spillages are likely in your home!
 Very popular with families, vinyl will cope with whatever your busy family household will throw at it!

 So many of us lust after the affluent look of real wood but need something at a cheaper price and easier maintenance.
 If this is you, then vinyl is the faultless option.
-It presents a very convincing imitation of real wood through the stunning knots and grains, that it’s almost impossible to tell them apart.

 One of the best benefits of vinyl is its ability to cope with the differing temperatures of underfloor heating, something that is becoming increasingly popular in modern homes.
 We have also included a fantastic 30-year guarantee to give you peace of mind!